-The Government of India has announced that a revamped Financial Inclusion Mission would soon be launched in India with added facilities which includes savings, remittances, credit, insurance and pension.
+The Government of India has announced that a revamped Financial Inclusion Mission would soon be launched in India with added facilities which include savings, remittances, credit, insurance, and pension.

 The Finance Minister also elaborated that India has very low levels of financial literacy, which was hampering the financial inclusion drive and it was important for people to understand the importance of availing the different financial services which will in-turn help them participate in India’s growth story.

 DIGITAL FINANCIAL INCLUSION IN INDIA

 Technology has made rapid strides in the last few years and therefore the Government is planning to use technology especially – Mobile based services in a big way to fast track financial inclusion in the country.
 Till now the primary method for branchless banking has been through business correspondents and the government has begun work to make Business Correspondents a viable model in India.

 The Finance Minister also added that in the past, the Know Your Customer (KYC) guidelines were hampering account opening and this has now been simplified with the e-KYC facility introduced in banks.